 "Toot Toot Sonic Warrior" for the Japanese/PAL opening theme.

-The secret special stage is sometimes called "Eggman's Bathtub".
+The secret Special Stage is sometimes referred to as "Eggman's Bathtub".

-Some people change what "CD" stands for in the 2011 version, such as "Completely Digital" or "Console Download".
+Some fans have changed what "CD" stands for in the 2011 remake, such as "Completely Digital" or "Console Download".

-Promoted Fanboy: Christian "The Taxman" Whitehead, who did the downloadable remake.
-He was responsible for creating the Retro Sonic engine and a number of fangames and is also a member of the Sonic Retro community.
+Promoted Fanboy: Whitehead, who did the downloadable remake.
+He was responsible for creating the Retro Sonic engine, a number of fangames, and is also a member of the Sonic Retro community.

 Whitehead: Yeah, it's colourful since it was intended to be an all Time Stones boss (good future only).
 Time flows freely, and Eggman's machine is essentially invincible.
 The idea being Sonic can reach warp speed at any opportunity (instead of getting the warp posts) and must do so to "wind back the clock" to damage the boss.
 Some parts are running, some areas the screen is locked.
 I was slightly worried the idea of running to warp might not be self evident (no warp screen, the level and boss would change in real time with some neato effects).